Nau mai, haere mai ki Waimanako;

 What is Waimanako?

-A community support hub located in the heart of New Plymouth, Waimanako is safe, holistic, and collaborative, providing a kete of programmes and support services.
+A community support hub located right by our New Plymouth sea.
+Waimanako is safe, holistic, and collaborative, providing a kete of programmes and support services.

 Waimanako; workshops